-"Best available science" means a valid scientific process or method of inquiry that is consistent with the criteria for establishing best available science as found in WAC 365-195-900, as amended.
+"Best available science" means a valid scientific process or method of inquiry that is consistent with the criteria for establishing best available science as found in WAC 365-195-900 through WAC 365-195-925, as amended.

 "Buffer" means an area that surrounds and protects critical area functions from adverse impacts.